Cahill Gordon & Reindel LLP

 Larry is a senior antitrust advisor with over 35 years of experience in both counseling and litigation.
 He advises in connection with all aspects of antitrust law such as mergers and acquisitions, joint ventures, competitor collaborations, distribution and licensing practices, and price discrimination.
+He has represented clients in numerous criminal antitrust investigations in the last 25 years, as well as in related follow-on private damage actions.
 He has represented clients before the Federal Trade Commission, the Antitrust Division of the Department of Justice, and state and foreign antitrust authorities, and has litigated a wide range of antitrust issues in federal and state courts.
 Larry is the co-author of Understanding the Antitrust Laws and a contributing author to The International Handbook on Private Enforcement of Competition Law.
 He is also a member of the Advisory Board of the BNA Antitrust and Trade Regulation Report and the Board of Editors of the Lexis/Nexis Antitrust Report.

-Larry is recognized among the leading antitrust lawyers in New York by Chambers USA and The Legal 500, and is named in the Euromoney Legal Media Group Guide to the World's Leading Competition and Antitrust Lawyers, and the PLC Global Competition Counsel Handbook.
-He is also listed in Who's Who in American Law and Who's Who in America.
+Larry is recognized among the leading antitrust lawyers in New York by Chambers USA, The Legal 500, and the International Who's Who of Competition Lawyers.
+He is also named in Benchmark Litigation, Euromoney Legal Media Group Guide to the World's Leading Competition and Antitrust Lawyers, and the PLC Global Competition Counsel Handbook.
+He is listed in Who's Who in American Law and Who's Who in America.

 Larry has extensive experience advising clients in merger transactions and is consulted frequently on Hart-Scott-Rodino premerger notification matters.
 He has coordinated the successful clearances of numerous U.S., European and other premerger filings of complex cross-border transactions.